tedmiston/aeropress/README.md

 - [#mondayaeropressclub](http://mondayaeropress.club) - An Instagram community of AeroPress users
 - [@chrisdrinkscoffee](http://instagram.com/chrisdrinkscoffee) - Shares a variety of recipes via Instagram posts
-- [AeroPress "Ritual" (video)](https://vimeo.com/40980282) by Sandwich Video - No recipe, but production quality is high in this enjoyable tribute
+- [AeroPress "Ritual" (video)](https://vimeo.com/40980282) - No recipe, but high production quality by Sandwich Video
 - [AeroPress Timer](http://aeropresstimer.com/) - An iOS app with various AeroPress recipes and a brewing timer
 - [Brew Methods](http://www.brewmethods.com) - A small collection of brew guides for Aeropress, Chemex, V60, and others
 - [The Annual][49] - A book of recipes, posters, interviews, etc from 2016 by World AeroPress Championship